 In quiet corners and busy streets of Cambridge, I'm drawn to the way light penetrates alleys and archways, illuminating old stone, casting deep shadows and creating a strong sense of place.

 I love experimenting with colour and find oil paints the best medium for this.

 My subject matter is varied, but I am drawn to images with a strong tonal contrast, aiming to capture the quality of light.

 20 artists will be exhibiting together for the Cambridge Open Studios at Cambridge Art Workshops:

 Cambridge Art Workshops is a well established oil painting art group founded by Tom McPherson, who also runs Arty Crafts in Cambridge.
-For the first time this summer we are taking part in Cambridge Open Studios for two weekends.
+This is the second summer we are taking part in Cambridge Open Studios.

-We have 20 artists exhibiting their creative oil paintings and artwork in our large space in Cambridge, where there will be working artists for both weekends.
+We have 20 artists exhibiting their creative oil paintings and artwork in our large space in Cambridge, where there will be working artists.
 Refreshments, street parking.